Adapta is one of the most popular GTK themes available for Linux — yet we’ve never written about it.

 Not even once.

-The theme is heavily inspired by Google’s Material Design language.
-If you’re not a fan of its shadow-heavy look then you probably won’t be a fan of this theme either.
+The Adapta GTK theme is heavily inspired by Google’s Material Design language.
+If you’re not a fan of this shadow-heavy look then you probably won’t be a fan of this theme either as they’re very closely intwined.

-Adapta is an open-source theme and is available in two distinct versions (similar to Arc and Arc Darker): regular Adapta and a half-dark/half-light Adapta-Nokto variant.
+Adapta is totally open-source GTK theme designed for modern GTK3-based desktop environments like GNOME Shell, Budgie and MATE.
+The theme itself is available in two distinct versions (similar to the Arc GTK theme): regular Adapta, and a half-dark/half-light Adapta-Nokto variant.

-If you’re going to be using this theme with the Unity desktop you don’t need to worry about which you use as they look identical.
-You will notice a difference in Cinnamon, GNOME Shell or Budgie.
+If you’re going to use this theme you don’t need to worry about which you use as they look identical, but you will notice a difference in Cinnamon, GNOME Shell and Budgie.

 Install Adapta GTK Theme on Ubuntu

-To install the Adapta GTK theme on Ubuntu 16.04 LTS or Ubuntu 16.10 run the following commands in a new Terminal window:
+To install the Adapta GTK theme on Ubuntu run this command:

 sudo apt-add-repository ppa:tista/adapta